regulus-team/rt-pack/projects/rt-toasts/README.md

 - Version 1.0.1 - Create library
 - Version 1.0.2 - Tweak icons styles
 - Version 1.0.3 - Add shadow to toasts and fix stop timer in bottom sections
+- Version 1.1.0 - Add methods to create toasts for each type
+- Version 1.1.1 - Add width property for config

 ## Install